thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 You may not be able to think of all the edge cases at the outset -- that's okay!
 The beauty of using tests is that once you catch an edge case you didn't previously consider, you can always add a test to catch that edge case.
 Then, when you modify your code to treat the edge case, you can be confident that any changes you make aren't breaking things that worked before (as long as the tests continue to pass).

-Let's focus first on `createObject`.
+Let's focus first on `objectValues`.
 Here are some simple cases we can test:

 ```javascript
 var code = require('../main');